 First of all, there’s no “perfect time” to meditate.
 So, experiment and determine what works for you!

-A 20-minute session might seem like a huge time commitment if you’re a beginner to the practice of meditation.
-(Seriously, who came up with 20 minutes, to begin with?!)
+Sitting for 20 minutes of meditation might seem like a huge time commitment if you’re a beginner to the practice of meditation.
+(Seriously, who came up with 20 minutes to begin with?!)

 Don’t worry if you can’t fit that in just yet.